stuntgoat/omsi/README.md

 `Ordered Map: String keys to Interface{} values`

-`OrderedMap` is a data structure that maps a string key to an interface{} value in Go.
+`OrderedMap` is an ordered data structure that maps a string key to an interface{} value in Go.

 Example:
 ```